zmedelis/bosquet/README.md

 are used.
 Note that the default model is *Ada*, in production *Davinci* would be a natural choice.

-The `impl` can be usd to switch between the original openai API or thr Azure OpenAI API.
+The `impl` can be used to switch between the original openai API or thr Azure OpenAI API.
 They need different environemnt variables for authentication, see [here](https://github.com/wkok/openai-clojure)